“DECO ERA” DIGGERS

 The Art Deco era of the mid-1920’s through the 1930’s was the time of the greatest popularity of coin activated diggers.
 It was during that period when most of today’s most valuable antique models were produced.

 In the 1930’s there were over 35 companies building and selling diggers, and the competition for sales often centered on the cabinetwork.
 Sales were directed to the operators of Penny Arcades, Boardwalks and Beachfront Amusement Parks in areas of high population.
 The more elaborate models were designed to be operated in the finest Hotel Lobbies, Department Stores, and Train Stations of the day.
+Try a chance located at book of ra online kostenlos.
 These “Hotel Models” were sold as floor-standing consoles, and the woodwork was often similar to fine wood furniture; usually embellished with polished and painted cast metal trim in Art Deco style.

 Almost all of these machines play-through a cycle powered by an electric motor, however some companies offered hand crank and electric models in countertop design to sell to traveling operators, and if you’re interested in other types of gaming devices.

 A few diggers of the Deco Era category were built during and after World War II, but in 1951 a new Federal Law, the Johnson Interstate Transportation Act, classified all diggers as “Gambling Devices” and electric diggers, of Deco style, were frozen in time.
 Following this sudden ending a group of carnival digger operators was successful in having their type of diggers reclassified as “Amusement Devices” in 1953, but this type had no electric motors and no coin slots.
 Consequently, there were no more of the “Deco Era” cranes and diggers produced after 1951.
 Trusted poker sites used to be hard to find for Malaysian players, but this story https://onlinemalaysia.casino article: improving trusted malaysia poker site proves that this is in the past.
 When malaysian poker players are winning big bucks in real money tournaments officially you can rest assured that online poker is possible for malaysian players at trusted online casinos.